MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 |HBA considerations|- Simple host bus adapters (HBAs) that do not support RAID functionality are recommended <br><br> - If RAID-capable, HBAs must be in non-RAID mode with all RAID functionality disabled <br><br> - Adapters must not abstract the physical disks, cache data, or obscure any attached devices.
 This includes enclosure services that are provided by attached just-a-bunch-of-disks (JBOD) devices.|Storage Spaces is compatible only with HBAs where you can completely disable all RAID functionality.|

 > [!NOTE]
-> Windows tiering requires the SSD disk size must be 32GB or greater.
+> To configure tiered storage, Windows Storage Spaces requires minimum SSD disk size of 32 GB.

 For more information on prerequisites for using Storage Spaces on a stand-alone server, see [Prerequisites to use Storage Spaces on a stand-alone server](https://docs.microsoft.com/windows-server/storage/storage-spaces/deploy-standalone-storage-spaces#prerequisites).